How to Grow Amaryllis Indoors (The Perfect Winter Flower)

 According to the internet, there are about 155 different ways to get your Amaryllis bulbs growing (said in jest), but I will just stick with what works for me.

-- Fill your container with new potting mix only about a third to half full.
-For best results, use a quality potting soil.
+• Fill your container with new potting mix only about a third to half full.
+For best results, use fresh potting soil.

-- Sit the pot in the sink and thoroughly water with lukewarm water (add fertilizer at this time).
+• Sit the pot in the sink and water with lukewarm water (add fertilizer at this time).
 Allow the water to drain completely.

-- As the soil settles in around the roots after watering, you may need to add a little more soil.
-Remember to leave 1/3 to 1/2 of the bulb above the soil.
+• As the soil settles in around the roots after watering, you may need to add a little more soil.
+Remember the top of the bulb needs to be above the soil.

-- Set your pot on a saucer to catch water runoff.
-If the saucer catches lots of water, be sure to empty it.
+• Set your pot on a saucer to catch water runoff.
+Also empty water out of the saucer

-- Place the potted bulb in a sunny window.
+• Place the potted bulb in a sunny spot.

 It’s so exciting to see the new growth emerging from the bulb.
-In my experience, it usually takes 6-8 weeks before the flower buds start.
+In my experience, it usually takes 6-8 weeks before the flower buds start to open.

 My Amazon Amaryllis Bulb Picks (Pssst… they make wonderful gifts)